buterchiandreea/rating-dapp/README.md

 Now the credentials (Client ID and Client Secret) should be visible on the webpage.

-Based on the same steps, create an API Key also.
+Based on the same steps, create an **API Key** also.
 The API Key should be inserted in this [file](https://github.com/buterchiandreea/rating-dapp/blob/master/client/src/data/credentials.js).
+The API Key is required for Google only.

 #### Steps to create an OAuth Client ID for Github
 * Go to the Github [webpage](https://github.com/).